thulab/iot-benchmark/README.md

 ### Configure

-If you are using IoTDB-benchmark for the first time, you neet to config testing related environment in startup scripts 'cli-benchmark'.
+If you are using IoTDB-benchmark for the first time, you neet to config testing related environment in startup scripts 'benchmark'.
 Suppose your IoTDB server IP is 192.168.130.9 and your test client server which installed IoTDB-benchmark has authorized ssh access to the IoTDB server.
 Current version of information recording is dependent on iostat.
 Please make sure iostat is installed in IoTDB server.

-Configure 'config.properties'
+Configure ```conf/config.properties```
 Suppose you are using the same parameters as in Quick Start case.
-The new parameters you should add are INTERVAL and DB_DATA_PATH like:
+The new parameters you should add are INTERVAL, DB_DATA_PATH and TEST_DATA_PERSISTENCE like:

 ```
 INTERVAL=0
 DB_DATA_PATH=/home/liurui
+TEST_DATA_PERSISTENCE=CSV
 ```

 INTERVAL=0 means the server information recording with the minimal interval 2 seconds.
 If you set INTERVAL=n then the interval will be n+2 seconds since the recording process require least 2 seconds.
 You may want to set the INTERVAL longer when conducting long testing.
 DB_DATA_PATH is the directory where to touch the file 'log_stop_flag' to stop the recording process.
 Therefore it has to be accessible by IoTDB-benchmark.
 It is also the data directory of IoTDB.
+TEST_DATA_PERSISTENCE=CSV means the test results save as a CSV file.

-Configure 'cli-benchmark.sh'
+Configure ```conf/clientSystemInfo.properties ```

 ```
-IOTDB_HOME=/home/liurui/github/iotdb/iotdb/bin
-REMOTE_BENCHMARK_HOME=/home/liurui/github/iotdb-benchmark
-HOST_NAME=liurui
+DB_DATA_PATH=/home/liurui/github/iotdb-benchmark
+TEST_DATA_PERSISTENCE=CSV
 ```

-+ IOTDB_HOME: The bin directory where you installed IoTDB on DB-server.
-+ REMOTE_BENCHMARK_HOME: The directory where you installed IoTDB-benchmark on DB-server.
++ DB_DATA_PATH: The directory where to touch the file 'log_stop_flag' to stop the recording process.
-+ HOST_NAME: The host name of DB-server.
++ TEST_DATA_PERSISTENCE: This parameter is used to set the format of the test data.

 ### Start (With Server System Information Recording)

 After configuring the first-time test environment, you can just launch the test by startup script:

 ```
-> ./cli-benchmark.sh
+> ./benchmark.sh
 ```

 The system information will be logged in 'iotdb-benchmark/logs' on DB-server.

+The test results will be saved in the path 'data / csvOutput' in CSV format

 ## Test InfluxDB